TREATMENT OF DIABETES MELLITUS AT VSS

 RECHECKS

-Rechecks will be required regularly to ensure that your pet is continuing to receive appropriate therapy.
-They may be every few weeks after your pet is newly diagnosed to make sure we are getting the glucose levels under control.
-After adequate control is achieved (stable body weight, normal appetite and water intake) we may only need to see your pet periodically.
-Usually every 3 to 6 months.
-Sometimes your pet may need an in-hospital glucose curve.
-Usually we get you to feed your pet and give insulin as normal at home.
-Then they come into the clinic and we take a small sample of blood every 2 hours over the day to assess the blood glucose levels.
+There may be times when your pet may need an in-hospital glucose curve performed to assess their response to their insulin dose.
+To do this, we usually have you feed your pet and give insulin as normal at home.
+Your pet is then admitted into our hospital where we take a small sample of blood every 2 hours over the day to monitor their blood glucose levels as it responds to their insulin dose.
 Stress affects this test so we usually cannot do any other procedures on this day and try and keep stress to a minimum.
 We may alter the insulin dose based on the results of this test and the information you give us on how your pet is doing at home.

 WHAT ARE DIABETIC COMPLICATIONS?

-• Cataracts (dog) - progressive blindness - almost all dogs with diabetes will develop cataracts within months of becoming a diabetic.
+• Cataracts (dog) - progressive blindness due to developing cloudy deposits in the lens of the eyes - almost all dogs with diabetes will develop cataracts within months of becoming a diabetic.
 This usually slowly results in blindness.
 Cataracts can in most cases be removed but many diabetics cope well with blindness.
 Cats do not tend to develop cataracts.

 • Persistent symptoms of diabetes (urinating and drinking more, increased hunger, weight loss)